albertjuhe/annotator_nodejs_store/README.md

 }
 ```

-* materials: URL where we can find documents that will be annotated (for this reason needs xamp).
-In this case, http://localhost/demoNodejs/, if you have xampp installed in the c:\xampp folder the folder http://localhost/demoNodejs/ will be C:\xampp\htdocs\demoNodejs.
-You have to copy the content of demoNodeJs folder project to C:\xampp\htdocs\demoNodejs.
+* materials: URL where we can find documents that will be annotated (for this reason needs xampp or wampp).
+In this case, http://localhost/demoNodejs/, if you have wampp installed in the C:\wamp_server folder the folder http://localhost/demoNodejs/ will be C:\wamp_server\www\demoNodejs.
 * server: database server
 * user:database user
 * password: database password